transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 If repeated further, this naturally creates a *self-referential* system that is simultaneously self-referential and world-referential, always already looping back on itself, but always *losing something* every time it refers back to itself because of The Gap.
 Unlike typical mathematical recursions that either converge to a stable value or diverge to infinity, this recursion has a unique property of always retaining *connection* while always losing *fidelity* due to The Gap, and not being computationally *reducible* to any single representation, thus escaping both mechanistic reduction and formal completeness.

 This recursive decay due to The Gap (—) explains why consciousness can never *fully* capture itself through recursive reflection, since each attempt to grasp itself introduces a new limitation that transforms what it's trying to grasp (as discussed by Gregory Bateson).
-This self-referential structure, with its inherent limitations, is precisely what gives rise to the half-existent nature of the topology, a system that can be conceptually *grasped* but never fully *captured* in any representation.
+This self-referential structure, with its inherent limitations, is precisely what gives rise to the half-existent nature of the liminal topology, a system that can be conceptually *grasped* but never fully *captured* in any representation.
 This is evident from the formula **τ ≡ ¬(—(τ))**.

 Note that what we have avoids a tautology *because of* The Gap (—), that is, τ is never reducible to distinctions and The Gap is *always* present, with the exception of the conditional situation where τ ≡ ɔ (but here, *neither* The Gap (—) *nor* The Mark (¬) are present).
 It also suggests that existence has an inherently recursive structure, however, the "devil in the detail" depends on The Gap (—) which can *not* be captured by distinction (¬).
 Thus, the behavior of The Gap (—) determines whether: